bianzheCN/lc/English/materials/description/detail.md

 ## Indicate that a content will be displayed later

 [dnd-kit](https://docs.dndkit.com/presets/sortable#sortable-context)
-The SortableContext provides information via context that is consumed by the useSortable hook, **which is covered in greater detail** in the next section.
+The SortableContext provides information via context that is consumed by the useSortable hook, **which is covered in greater detail in the next section**.